GoupilRobin/speech-net-cs/README.md

 # speech-net-cs
 A .NET server that start a speech recognition using grammar provided by the client.

-It was created for a Unity project that required offline speech recognition.
+It was created for a Unity project that required offline speech recognition and I wanted to make use of the Microsoft Speech Engine to test its capabilities.
 The .NET System.Speech assembly start from .NET 3.0, whereas Unity only use 2.0 .NET assemblies (maybe 2.5 but that is still not good enough for me).
 I created a separate binary, spawned by the Unity project, that communicate with a MonoBehaviour running in the project using TCP.